Heart of Darkness: Radio and stage

 Orson Welles adapted and starred in Heart of Darkness in a CBS Radio broadcast on 6 November 1938 as part of his series, The Mercury Theatre on the Air.
 In 1939, Welles adapted the story for his first film for RKO Pictures, writing a screenplay with John Houseman.
 The story was adapted to focus on the rise of a fascist dictator.
 Welles intended to play Marlow and Kurtz and it was to be entirely filmed as a POV from Marlow's eyes.
 Welles even filmed a short presentation film illustrating his intent.
 It is reportedly lost.
 The film's prologue to be read by Welles said "You aren't going to see this picture - this picture is going to happen to you."
 The project was never realised; one reason given was the loss of European markets after the outbreak of World War II.
 Welles still hoped to produce the film when he presented another radio adaptation of the story as his first program as producer-star of the CBS radio series This Is My Best.
 Welles scholar Bret Wood called the broadcast of 13 March 1945, "the closest representation of the film Welles might have made, crippled, of course, by the absence of the story's visual elements (which were so meticulously designed) and the half-hour length of the broadcast."

 In 1991, Australian author/playwright Larry Buttrose wrote and staged a theatrical adaptation titled Kurtz with the Crossroads Theatre Company, Sydney.
 The play was announced to be broadcast as a radio play to Australian radio audiences in August 2011 by the Vision Australia Radio Network, and also by the RPH – Radio Print Handicapped Network across Australia.
 In 2011, composer Tarik O'Regan and librettist Tom Phillips adapted an opera of the same name, which premiered at the Linbury Theatre of the Royal Opera House in London.
 A suite for orchestra and narrator was subsequently extrapolated from it.

-In 2015, an adaption of Welles' screenplay by Jamie Lloyd and Laurence Bowen aired on BBC Radio 4.
+In 2015, an adaptation of Welles' screenplay by Jamie Lloyd and Laurence Bowen aired on BBC Radio 4.
 The production starred James McAvoy as Marlow.
+Another BBC Radio 4 adaptation, first broadcast in 2021, transposes the action to the 21st century.